Healthy Gut, Happy Life: The Role of Fiber and Exercise

 Foods such as wheat, vegetables, fruit peels, peanuts, walnuts, and various types of grain seeds are called insoluble fiber.
 Insoluble fiber is important for keeping calories in check and developing appetite habits.

-Soluble and insoluble fiber are present in foods like coconut, apple, sweet potato, strawberry, banana, dark chocolate, pasta, radish, broccoli, carrot, bitter gourd, etc. Fiber is important for controlling various types of cancer.
+Soluble and insoluble fiber is present in foods like coconut, apple, sweet potato, strawberry, banana, dark chocolate, pasta, radish, broccoli, carrot, bitter gourd, millets, etc. Fiber is important for controlling various types of cancer.
 Fiber plays an effective role in preventing colon cancer.

 If you want to keep your weight under control, eat fiber-rich foods.
 Along with fiber intake, make it a habit to drink water regularly.
 If you are not used to consuming fiber-rich food regularly, then don’t suddenly eat extra fiber-rich food one day.
 This can cause problems like bad digestion.